 2. Practice Assertiveness

-There are many ways you can practice being assertive and these include talking in the front of the mirror or even practicing with family or friends and then get feedback from them.
+There are many ways you can practice being assertive and these include talking in front of the mirror or even practicing with family or friends and then getting feedback from them.

 3. Be More Of A Listener

-I have had incidences where I jumped right a conversation only to discover that I was wrong and that if I had ”listened to understand”, I would likely have taken another perspective.
+I have had incidences where I jumped right into a conversation only to discover that I was wrong and that if I had ”listened to understand”, I would likely have taken another perspective.

 To be more assertive, you must be more of a listener.
 Listen and understand what the other party is trying to say before making your conclusions and contributions.
 That way, when you do, you earn respect.

-4. Tips For Being Assertive: Use The Power Of ”I
+4. Tips For Being Assertive: Use The Power Of ”I”